umee-network/umee/x/leverage/README.md

 }
 ```

+Note that close factor is always `1.0` if borrowed value is below the module parameter `SmallLiquidationSize`.

 #### Total Supplied

 The `TotalSupplied` of a token denom is the sum of all tokens supplied to the asset facility, including those that have been borrowed out and any interest accrued, minus reserves.